 - If you'd like to view a single account click on the account you'd like to view (ensuring that the toggle to Select multiple accounts is off)

 - To view a selection of accounts, click Select multiple accounts, and choose from the accounts, assets, and liabilities listed

 When viewing a single account or selection of accounts, the category totals displayed will only include transactions that have occurred within the selected account(s).

 Budgeted figures will only show for a category if the budget has been assigned to the account, or one of the accounts, being viewed.

 To learn more about budgets in PocketSmith, please see: Creating a new budget

 Including or excluding transfers

-Use the transfers toggle in order to include or exclude transfer transactions as you see fit
+Use the transfers toggle to include or exclude transfer transactions from the report.

-The Income & Expense Statement offers several export options:
+The Income & Expense report offers several export options: